Alightsole12/blog/README.md

 ## Overview
 This is a simple webapp fir running a personal blog on, built entirely on NodeJS.
 Currently Express is also integrated with the webapp along with postgres as a database.
 This was built entirely in my spare time as a hobby project.
-You can see the project in action here (TBA).
+You can see the project in action here (will be added once the site is completed).

 ## Cloning/forks
 If you'd like to use this project for your _own_ blog, you're entirely welcome to do so.
 However, I have a few requests in the event that you decide to do so: